 Tips on How to Help a Friend With Addiction

 People with addiction can exhibit a range of symptoms.
 Behavior, physical appearance, and social interactions can provide clues as to whether one might be addicted to drugs or alcohol.
-Although specific symptoms can vary according to the individual and the substance being abused, if you suspect a friend is battling addiction, some common signs to look out for include, behavioral, physical, and social symptoms and signs.1
+Although specific symptoms can vary according to the individual and the substance being used, if you suspect a friend is battling addiction, some common signs to look out for include, behavioral, physical, and social symptoms and signs.1

 Behavioral Symptoms of Addiction